Robert M. Costrell, Ph.D.

 Dr. Costrell is the 2020 recipient of the Steven D. Gold Award for contributions to public financial management in the field of intergovernmental relations and state and local finance.
 The award is given annually by the Association for Public Policy Analysis and Management, the National Conference of State Legislatures, and the National Tax Association.

-Professor Costrell has both an academic and policy-making background.
-His academic career has featured seminal publications on teacher pensions, the economic theory of educational standards, income distribution and testing, and school finance litigation.
-These have appeared in the American Economic Review, the Journal of Political Economy, the Journal of Public Economics, the Journal of Pension Economics and Finance, Education Finance and Policy, and Educational Researcher, as well as general interest publications, such as Education Next, Phi Delta Kappan, and Brookings Papers on Education Policy.
+Over the course of Professor Costrell’s academic career his seminal publications on teacher pensions, the economic theory of educational standards, income distribution and testing, and school finance litigation have appeared in major academic and general interest journals.
+These have included top economics journals, such as the American Economic Review, the Journal of Political Economy, the Journal of Public Economics, the Journal of Pension Economics and Finance; prominent education research journals such as Education Finance and Policy, and Educational Researcher, as well as generalist education publications, such as Education Next, Phi Delta Kappan, and Brookings Papers on Education Policy.
 He has also written commentaries for the Wall Street Journal and Education Week.

 From 1999 to 2006, Dr. Costrell served in major policy roles for three governors of Massachusetts, including policy research director and chief economist, with a particular focus on education policy as that state’s landmark reforms were implemented.
 As education advisor to Governor Mitt Romney, he helped develop the governor’s comprehensive proposal for a second round of education reform in 2005, and also led the reforms of the state’s district and charter funding formulas.
 In 2003, Dr. Costrell’s extensive expert testimony in Massachusetts’ school finance case (Hancock v.
 Driscoll) proved critical to the successful defense of that state’s education reform program.
 He represented the administration on the Public Employee Retirement Administration Commission (2001-03) and the Massachusetts School Building Authority (2005-06).